 As is often the case in a small town, Chapel Hill doesn't have a public transportation system that people use for their commute.

-The citizens of Chapel Hill are slightly less educated than the national average of 21.84% for the average city or town: 16.71% of adults in Chapel Hill have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Chapel Hill rank slightly lower than the national average.
+16.71% of adults 25 and older in Chapel Hill have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The people who call Chapel Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chapel Hill residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Chapel Hill include English, Irish, German, Scots-Irish, and Italian.